frmokoena/TaxMatters/README.md

 ## The Infrastructure Project

-This houses the infrastructure for the data access.
+This houses the infrastructure and repositories for the data access.

 ## The Web Application (`Tax.Matters.Web`)

-This is the entry point of the web application.
-This is the ASP.NET Core Core Razor Pages web app.
-The app configurations are included in the `appsettings.json`
+This is the entry point for the web front-end application.
+This is the ASP.NET Core Razor Pages web application, which is responsible for the UI logic.
+The app configurations are contained in the `appsettings.json` file.

 ## The Core Web Application (`Tax.Matters.Web.Core`)

-The project harbours the business logic of the web application, which is mostly the integration calls to the api.
-The actual application business rules are implemented in the api.
-This allows us to switch to another front end framework such as Angular or Vue without compromising the business logic.
-The core web abstraction allows our pages fo focus on display logic.
+The project hosts the business logic of the web application, which is mainly the integration calls to the API.
+The actual business rules of the application are implemented in the API.
+This allows us to switch to another front-end framework such as Angular or Vue without affecting the business logic.
+The core web abstraction allows our pages to focus on the display logic.

 ## The Test Projects

-Each project has corresponding test project with the calculate command receiving the most coverage.
+Each project has a corresponding test project.

 ## Concurrency Conflicts

 The system implements optimistic concurrency via concurrency token, `Version`. i.e. The data modification fail on save if the data has changed since it was queried.

+In the code below, the `[Timestamp]` attribute maps a property to a SQL Server `rowversion` column.
+Since `rowversion` automatically changes when the row is updated, this provides a very useful concurrency token with minimum-effort that protects the entire row.

+    public class IncomeTax
+    {
+      public string Id { get; set; }
+      public ICollection<ProgressiveIncomeTax> ProgressiveTaxTable { get; set; } = [];

+      [Timestamp]
+      public byte[] Version { get; set; }
+    }

 ## Audit Trail

-There system provides full `Audit Trail` in `AuditLog` entity that logs all the actions that modify entity state (i.e Add, Modify, Delete) on the `auditable` entities.
+The system maintains a complete log of all operations that alter the state of auditable entities (i.e., `Add`, `Modify`, `Delete`).

+    public class AuditLog
+    {
+      public string Id { get; set; } = default!;
+      public string?
+UserId { get; set; }
+      public DateTime EventDate { get; set; }
+      public string EventType { get; set; } = default!;
+      public string TableName { get; set; } = default!;
+      public string RecordId { get; set; } = default!;
+      public string ColumnName {  get; set; } = default!;
+      public string?
+OriginalValue {  get; set; }
+      public string?
+NewValue { get; set; }
+    }

 # Patterns Used

-The project follows the CQRS (Command and Query Responsibility Segregation), mediator and repository patterns.
+The solution architecture adopts the CQRS (Command and Query Responsibility Segregation) pattern, along with the mediator and repository patterns.

-_**CQRS pattern**_: Segregates the operations that handle write requests (commands) from operations that handle read requests (queries).
+_**CQRS pattern**_: Separates write commands from read queries.

 _**Mediator pattern**_:  Ensures that components are loosely coupled by preventing objects from explicitly referencing each other.

-_**Repository pattern**_: Domain-driven design pattern used to keep persistence concerns outside the domain model of the system.
+_**Repository pattern**_: Design pattern that keeps persistence concerns separate from the domain model of the system.